ucll-programming/course-material/exercises/introduction/explanation-scripts.en.md

 When using the Python shell, Python will always print out the result of the last evaluation.
 This is not true for a script.
-This is also makes perfect sense: imagine playing a game while having Python print out the results of all millions of calculations performed.
+This also makes perfect sense: imagine playing a game while having Python print out the results of all millions of calculations performed.

 So, when using scripts, you have to explicitly ask Python to print out the result.